kalaitzi-gif/DSCI510FinalProject/README.md

 - Russia (RUS)

-Next, we create and save a separate, filtered dataframe containing only the risk factors/columns of interest and the aforementioned countries, thereby properly narrowing the scope of our analysis for the next stage.
-This stage will analyze these data to reflect the risk of ongoing mass killing in the Caucasus countries.
+5.)
+Create and save a separate, filtered dataframe containing only the aforementioned risk factors of interest and the aforementioned countries.
+This step properly narrows the scope of  analysis required for Step 3 of this project (Data Analysis, "run_analysis.py"), which will analyze these data to reflect the risk of ongoing mass killing in the Caucasus countries.

+**STEP C**

+Loads, cleans, filters, and saves processed WB API data in raw JSON format, reflecting the desired indicator names and indicator codes.

+1.)
+Load the "RAW_WB_Caucasus_2025.json" file (obtained in Step 1, Data Collection, in the "get_data.py" file)

+2.)
+Clean "RAW_WB_Caucasus_2025.json" file by the five officially recognized Caucasus countries by respective ISO3 country codes (ISO3166), listed below ("country (ISO3 code):

+- Armenia (ARM)

+- Azerbaijan (AZE)

+- Georgia (GEO)

+- Iran (IRN)

+- Russia (RUS)

 3.)
-STEP C: Loads, cleans, filters, and saves processed WB API data in raw JSON format to reflect desired indicator names and indicator codes.

-In this step, we load the "RAW_WB_Caucasus_2025.json" file, which was obtained from our "get_data.py" file.
-We clean this file by first defining the five official Caucasus countries via their ISO3 country codes (ISO3166), listed below ("country -- ISO3 code"):

-Armenia -- ARM
-Azerbaijan -- AZE
-Georgia -- GEO
-Iran -- IRN
-Russia --RUS

-Next, we filter our indicators of interest, which include the following ("Indicator Name - Indicator Code"):
+Filter WB indicators of interest, which include the following ("Indicator Name - Indicator Code"):

-GDP -- NY.GDP.PCAP.KD --> (Gross Domestic Product)
-GDP Growth -  NY.GDP.MKTP.KD.ZG --> (GDP Growth)
-Total Population - SP.POP.TOTL --> (Total Population)
-Urban Population (%) - SP.URB.TOTL.IN.ZS --> ('Urban Population (%))
-Population Growth - SP.POP.GROW --> (Population Growth)

-Next, we loop through each country, appending the above indicators and their corresponding values for the current country.
+- GDP growth (annual %) → (NY.GDP.MKTP.KD.ZG)

+- GDP per capita (constant 2015 US$) → (NY.GDP.PCAP.KD)

+- Population growth (annual %) → (SP.POP.GROW)

+- Population, total → (SP.POP.TOTL)

+- Urban population (% of total population) → (SP.URB.TOTL.IN.ZS)

 4.)
+Loop through each country via "for loop", appending the above indicators and their corresponding values for the current country into a specified list of dictionaries.

+5.)
+Convert the list of nested dictionaries, containing the following components for each country:

+- Country
+- Indicator Name
+- Indicator Code
+- Year
+- Indicator Value

+**STEP D**

-STEP D: Standardizes column names across the DEWP CSV file and the raw WB JSON file to merge the files in preparation for analysis in 'run_analysis.py'.
+Standardizes column names across the DEWP CSV file and the raw WB JSON file to merge the files in preparation for analysis in 'run_analysis.py'.

 In this step, we convert our WB JSON data from long to wide format.
 Next, we merge (outer) our processed 'filtered_dartmouth_df' with our processed 'wb_records_wide', based on the union of keys from both dataframes ('Country' and 'Year')